 - The loan balance is not public information under Texas law.

-- Is not furnished on the foreclosure notices.
+- The loan balance is not furnished on the foreclosure notices.

 - The trustee or the bank will not disclose if called.